LiskArchive/lips/proposals/lip-define_state_and_state_transitions_of_random_module.md

 ## Abstract

-The random module handles the validation of the inputs and computation of outputs for the commit and reveal process for a Lisk blockchain.
+The Random module handles the validation of the inputs and computation of outputs for the commit and reveal process for a Lisk blockchain.
 In this LIP, we specify the state transitions logic defined within this module, i.e., the protocol logic injected during the block lifecycle, and the functions that can be called from other modules or off-chain services.

 ## Copyright